techidaily/site-games-able/source/_posts/deciphering-if-spending-on-ea-play-is-justifiable.md

  Some of the most popular titles you can get with a basic EA Play subscription include the Battlefield series, from Battlefield 3 to Battlefield 2042, seven Need for Speed titles, including the three latest releases (Payback, Heat, and Unbound), and a few classics like Burnout Paradise Remastered, the Command & Conquer collection, and SimCity 3000 Unlimited.

  You also get several trilogies, including Crysis, Dead Space, and Mass Effect.
-Here's a[complete list of all EA Play games](https://www.ea.com/ea-play/games#ea-app) on the EA website.
+Here's a [complete list of all EA Play games](https://www.ea.com/ea-play/games#ea-app) on the EA website.

 ###